-Most German Studies students study in Strasbourg while taking advanced courses, usually during their junior year.
+Although an excellent program and a terrific city, German Studies students who are interested in improving their German language skills should choose the Centre-in-Germany program.
+German Studies students who study in Strasbourg should do so while taking advanced courses, usually during their junior year.

-German professor Ken Keffer was the inaugural director of the program and has returned to direct it three additional times.
-German professor Ian Wilson has also directed the program.Centre-in-Strasbourg
+Emeritus professor of German Ken Keffer was the inaugural director of the program and returned to direct it three additional times.
+German professor Ian Wilson has directed the program twice.

 During the spring semester, students may study in the southern German city of Regensburg as part of a KIIS program.